-The difficult economical conditions in West Africa make not very probable a quick set up of the public equipment such as collective sanitation.
-The national policies of decentralisation give the responsibility of wastewater treatment to the local government.
-Knowing that the latter have generally little financial income, the possibilities of mobilization of financial resources become once again more difficult.
 The wastewater treatment by means of stabilization ponds is, compared to other techniques, relatively simple and inexpensive (Sperling 1996).
 Its economical yield may be improved by means use of the vegetal biomass production, and can constitute a credible alternative for the treatment of wastewater waters in periurban areas of West Africa.